e0da/merge-sort/README.md

     });
     // [4, "23", 89, "stapler"]

-Because it is implemented as an Array method, you can also apply mergeSort to any object that can be iterated as an array.
-For instance, to call mergeSort on a set of jQuery nodes, you could

-    Array.prototype.mergeSort.call($('.things'));

-(Of course, you don't want to do it this way.
-You should just use the `$(selection).mergeSort()` syntax).

 ### jQuery

 Used with jQuery, you'll probably always want to supply a compare function, so I'll only discuss those cases.
-Here's a non trivial example.
+Here's a non-trivial example.
 I have a table:

     <table id=demo>
       <thead>